0xIntuition/intuition-rs/README.md

 * `cli`: contains the code to run the intuition TUI client.
-* `consumer`: contains the code to RAW and DECODED consumers.
+* `consumer`: contains the code to RAW, DECODED and RESOLVER consumers.
 * `hasura`: contains the migrations and hasura config.
 * `histoflux`: streams historical data from our contracts to a queue.
 Currently supports SQS queues.
 * `models`: contains the domain models for the intuition data as basic traits for the data.